jackocnr/intl-tel-input/README.md

 ## Utilities Script
 A custom build of Google's [libphonenumber](http://libphonenumber.googlecode.com) which enables the following features:

-* As-you-type formatting with `autoFormat` option, which prevents you from entering invalid characters
+* As-you-type formatting with `formatAsYouType` option, which prevents you from entering invalid characters
 * Validation with `isValidNumber`, `getNumberType` and `getValidationError` methods
 * Placeholder set to an example number for the selected country - even specify the type of number (e.g. mobile) using the `numberType` option
 * Extract the standardised (E.164) international number with `getNumber` even when using the `nationalMode` option